How Does a Low Credit Rating Affect You?

 Some people find that debt consolidation works well.
 This means taking out a new loan to pay off multiple existing loans and getting more favourable terms such as a longer loan term, lower interest rate or lower scheduled repayments.

 Duration of credit history

-It’s easy to make numerous credit applications, especially with the speed that you can do so online.
-However, be aware that lenders will check your credit applications and numerous examples to different companies will raise red flags for them.
+Be aware that lenders will check your credit applications and numerous enquiries to different companies will raise red flags for them.

 Try to only make a credit application if you genuinely need it.
 Alternatively, leave it to us and speak to one of our experts today.

-Understanding bad credit rating
+Understanding low credit

-Speak to one of our experts today to help get you on the right track to improving your credit rating and finding the right loan for you, even with bad credit.
+Speak to one of our experts today to help get you on the right track to improving your credit rating and finding the right loan for you, even with a low credit rating.

 No comments yet.